zgh551/ros_rrt_bias/README.md

 this project test on the ubuntu20.04

-## obstacle map
+## obstacle map inflate
-about the obstacle map create, using the vehicle footprint convolution with obstacle map to inflate the map.this algorithm reference the "Fast Collision Checking for Intelligent Vehicle Motion Planning"article.
+we use the vehicle footprint convolution with obstacle map to inflate the obstacle map.this algorithm reference the "Fast Collision Checking for Intelligent Vehicle Motion Planning"article.

 - the kernel picture as follow: